bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

     \set linesize = 1

-The expression following the equal sign is the same as that of the \var command.
 In the following example the "linecolor" config param is set to "fill3".

     \set linecolor = @"fill" 3